Spontaneous crash at `dt_opencl_write_buffer_to_device` when exporting

 If I got that right, my system should also use NVIDIA GPU.
 But in this case Intel was used (judging by the backtrace).
 This in itself is strange, because "automatic graphics switching" was disabled and "very fast GPU" OpenCL scheduling mode was chosen in darktable settings.
 Maybe it should not had been using Intel path here at all?

-#3 Updated by Ulrich Pegelow over 1 year ago
+#3 Updated by Ulrich Pegelow almost 2 years ago

 You can force darktable to only use your NVIDIA GPU.
 It's a bit complicated as this is not a usual situation: